kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 ### Rollout, Upgrade and Rollback Planning

-###### How can a rollout or rollback fail?
+#### How can a rollout or rollback fail?
 Can it impact already running workloads?

-A rollout changes future scheduling through `Allocatable`.
-Already-running pods that have hugepages allocated keep those mappings.
-The change does not evict or rewrite existing hugepage allocations.
+Already-running pods that have hugepages allocated keep those mappings;
+hugepages are not evicted.

+If existing pods already hold more hugepages than the new allocatable limit, the `kubepods` cgroup hugetlb enforcement will fail the kernel rejects setting `hugetlb.max` below current usage.
+Kubelet retries every minute and emits `FailedNodeAllocatableEnforcement` warning events until pods release hugepages.
+Unlike memory, there is no hugepage eviction mechanism to drive usage down.
+Administrators should drain hugepage-consuming pods from the node before introducing or increasing hugepage reservations, the same recommendation that applies when reducing memory allocatable.

 A rollback that disables the feature gate while hugepages entries are still in `--system-reserved` or `--kube-reserved` causes kubelet to reject the